-Kefir is a fermented milk drink that is popular in the Middle East, parts of the Mediterranean and eastern Europe.
+Kefir is a fermented milk drink popular in the Middle East, parts of the Mediterranean and eastern Europe.
 Kefir grains incorporate a complex living culture of yeasts and bacteria.
-Kefir is prepared by inoculating milk (cow, camel, goat, sheep or even soy or almond milk) with kefir grains, which initiates a natural fermentation process.
+Kefir is prepared by inoculating milk (cow, camel, goat, sheep, or even soy or almond milk) with kefir grains, which initiates a natural fermentation process.

 The mixture of microorganisms in kefir grains can vary greatly depending on geographic region and other factors.
 One study of 24 kefirs produced in Estonia, Latvia and Lithuania reported that only one-third of them met the minimum expected level of viable microorganisms.
 Kefir should be purchased organic from a reputable supplier.